Published on : Wednesday, May 16, 2018

 “The idea for the CDW identity is to represent the various strands of the creative community coming together in one place – an abstract representation of Clerkenwell Design Week.
 We strived to create something architectural in feel, but without being too explicitly focused on any one strand of design”.

-Integral to the festival are the local resident design showrooms, many of whom partner with CDW, providing an array of stimulating events from talks and workshops to major installations.
+Integral to the festival are the local resident design showrooms, many of whom partner with CDW, provided an array of stimulating events from talks and workshops to major installations.
 Over 90 participating companies commit to CDW, including high-end furniture, lighting, kitchen and bathroom brands alongside specialist manufacturers.

-Showrooms already signed include:
+Showrooms signed for the show include:

 • Hansgrohe UK